The Boston Beer Company, Inc. (NYSE:SAM) Major Shareholder C James Koch Sells 2,500 Shares

 - On Monday, June 14th, C James Koch sold 2,500 shares of The Boston Beer stock.
 The stock was sold at an average price of $1,024.17, for a total transaction of $2,560,425.00.

+Large investors have recently bought and sold shares of the stock.
+Nvwm LLC bought a new position in The Boston Beer during the first quarter valued at approximately $30,000.
+Semmax Financial Advisors Inc. purchased a new stake in shares of The Boston Beer during the 1st quarter worth approximately $34,000.
+Lazard Asset Management LLC bought a new position in shares of The Boston Beer during the 1st quarter valued at approximately $36,000.
+Quadrant Capital Group LLC grew its holdings in shares of The Boston Beer by 45.5% in the first quarter.
+Quadrant Capital Group LLC now owns 32 shares of the company’s stock valued at $39,000 after purchasing an additional 10 shares in the last quarter.
+Finally, Valley National Advisers Inc. increased its position in The Boston Beer by 385.7% in the first quarter.
+Valley National Advisers Inc. now owns 34 shares of the company’s stock worth $41,000 after purchasing an additional 27 shares during the last quarter.
+Institutional investors own 70.95% of the company’s stock.

-A number of equities research analysts have commented on SAM shares.
-Credit Suisse Group upgraded shares of The Boston Beer from a “neutral” rating to an “outperform” rating and raised their price target for the stock from $1,304.00 to $1,490.00 in a report on Wednesday, July 7th.
-Morgan Stanley reduced their price target on shares of The Boston Beer from $1,530.00 to $1,450.00 and set an “overweight” rating for the company in a report on Monday.
+Several research analysts have recently weighed in on the stock.
+Morgan Stanley dropped their price target on shares of The Boston Beer from $1,530.00 to $1,450.00 and set an “overweight” rating on the stock in a research note on Monday.
 They noted that the move was a valuation call.
-Evercore ISI raised their price target on shares of The Boston Beer from $1,300.00 to $1,500.00 and gave the stock an “outperform” rating in a report on Monday, April 26th.
-MKM Partners raised their price target on shares of The Boston Beer from $780.00 to $1,240.00 in a report on Friday, April 23rd.
-Finally, Royal Bank of Canada raised their price target on shares of The Boston Beer from $1,378.00 to $1,538.00 and gave the stock an “outperform” rating in a report on Friday, April 23rd.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $1,261.47.
+Sanford C. Bernstein initiated coverage on The Boston Beer in a report on Monday, May 24th.
+They set an “outperform” rating and a $1,340.00 price target for the company.
+Deutsche Bank Aktiengesellschaft reduced their price target on The Boston Beer from $1,280.00 to $1,074.00 and set a “hold” rating for the company in a research report on Friday. cut their price objective on The Boston Beer from $1,395.00 to $1,145.00 and set a “neutral” rating for the company in a research note on Wednesday, June 16th.
+Finally, Royal Bank of Canada increased their target price on shares of The Boston Beer from $1,378.00 to $1,538.00 and gave the stock an “outperform” rating in a report on Friday, April 23rd.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The Boston Beer presently has a consensus rating of “Buy” and a consensus target price of $1,261.47.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Advisory Services Network LLC raised its position in The Boston Beer by 11.6% in the first quarter.
-Advisory Services Network LLC now owns 164 shares of the company’s stock worth $197,000 after acquiring an additional 17 shares during the period.
-Principal Financial Group Inc. raised its position in The Boston Beer by 16.0% in the first quarter.
-Principal Financial Group Inc. now owns 32,020 shares of the company’s stock worth $38,625,000 after acquiring an additional 4,407 shares during the period.
-Stonnington Group LLC bought a new stake in The Boston Beer in the first quarter worth about $274,000.
-B. Metzler seel.
-Sohn & Co.
-Holding AG bought a new stake in The Boston Beer in the first quarter worth about $1,238,000.
-Finally, Gladstone Institutional Advisory LLC bought a new stake in The Boston Beer in the first quarter worth about $233,000.
-Institutional investors and hedge funds own 70.95% of the company’s stock.

 About The Boston Beer